Synqly/examples/connect/nextjs-pages/README.md

 # Connect UI Example – NextJS Pages Router

-The Connect UI example demonstrates how to use the Synqly's Connect UI in a multi-tenant Next JS application.
-It demonstrates how Connect UI is used to allow end-users to configure their integrations, as well as how to retrieve details about the integration.
+The Connect UI example demonstrates how to use the Synqly's Connect UI in a multi-tenant NextJS application.
+It demonstrates how Connect UI is used to allow end-users to configure their integrations, as well as how to retrieve details about the configured integrations.

 For more information about Synqly, please see <https://www.synqly.com>.